 If we earn more than $6,000 a month, we are not automatically excluded from CPF contributions on our Additional Wage.

 In the scenario we earn $7,000 a month, and receive six months in bonuses at the end of the year.
-Our $7,000 a month salary would account for up to $26,640 in CPF contributions a year, because we only make CPF contributions on the first $6,000.
-This means we can still make more CPF contributions up to the Annual Limit.
+Our $7,000 a month salary would account for only up to $26,640 in CPF contributions a year, because we only make CPF contributions on the first $6,000.
+This means we can still make more CPF contributions up to the Annual Limit on our bonus for the Additional Wage component.

 Can I Contribute More To CPF?

-We can always make more contributions to your CPF accounts via the Voluntary Contributions (VC) scheme, up to the CPF Annual Limit of $37,740, and the Retirement Sum Topping Up (RSTU) scheme, up to the Full Retirement Sum for those below 55 and the Enhanced Retirement Sum for those 55 and above.
+We can always make more contributions to all three of our CPF accounts via the Voluntary Contributions (VC) scheme, up to the CPF Annual Limit of $37,740, and VC to only our MA up to our Basic Healthcare Sum (BHS).
+We can also tap on the Retirement Sum Topping Up (RSTU) scheme, to top up our SA to Full Retirement Sum (FRS) for those below 55 or to our RA, up to the Enhanced Retirement Sum (ERS) for those 55 and above.

 When Does My Employer Have To Make My CPF Contributions?

-Employers have a grade period of 14 days after the end of the month to pay our CPF contributions.
-If the 14th day falls on a weekend or Public Holiday, they have up to the next working day to pay our CPF Contributions.
+Employers have a grace period of 14 days after the end of the month to pay our CPF contributions.
+If the 14th day falls on a weekend or Public Holiday, employers have up to the next working day to pay our CPF Contributions.

 - Late payment interest, charged at 18% per annum (1.5% per month), or a minimum of $5 per month.